LORD BYRON

 F(coughs): Mr. Kinnaird and other experienced men of the world are currently disrobing in the hall Miss d’Ussières!

 H: Mon dieu! - where shall I go?
-I shall be ruined (frowns) yet again - Mrs. Botherby is expecting an announcement in The Times - (mumbles) why do my plans never work, like never!
+I shall be ruined (frowns) yet again - Mrs. Botherby is expecting an announcement in The Times! - (mumbles) why do my plans never work, like never!

 F: If you follow me Miss - you can leave via the pantry - be sure not to dislodge the mops and brooms or Mrs. Mule will box you on the ear

-H: That our love has come to this - a broom closet - my dear Lord Byron! - (pleads) must I settle for my harp-lute - my tears - my remembrances of your chin - your mouth - your whole person? must I return to Switzerland - to my father's gamekeeper -who has yet to pen a single ode to me?!
+H: My Lord - must I settle for my harp-lute - my tears - my remembrances of your chin - your mouth - your whole person? must I return to Switzerland - to my father's gamekeeper - who has yet to pen a single ode to me?!

 B: Fletcher!! - show Miss d’Ussières out will you - please